 To express that I was mentally and emotionally devastated is an understatement.
 I was forced to reflect into the part that I played in the whole fiasco as my son’s father.
 “You should have been there to guide and raise him,” the voice repeated over and over.

-Like many others, I fell temporarily into a state of denial and attempted to make my father, myself and my son all victims of capitalism and colonalism.
+Like many others, I fell temporarily into a state of denial and attempted to make my father, myself and my son all victims of capitalism and colonialism.
 The grand conspiracy.
 I could not fathom why or how we all seemed to clash with the criminal justice system.
 Was it by grand design?
 This I contemplated for the millionth time, tossing and turning in restless wander … 4 a.m. on a rainy Saturday night.

 I recognized the clear pattern … the evident revolving door in which three generations of men in my family had been entrapped, ensnared and baited.
-Could change this twisted fate of destiny?
+What could change this twisted fate of destiny?
 Ironically, my grandfather and great-grandfather had been bonded in slavery.
 Who was I kidding, never have I felt so POWERLESS.

 As much as I wished, wanted and yearned to comfort and console my son in this time of desperation … I couldn’t!
 I could not visit him, bail him out, bring him any clothes, a package, speak to him over the phone, empathize and extend words of wisdom.
 I was supposed to protect him, I am his father, yet, I was POWERLESS.

 Adding insult to injury, the Daily News gave a brief description of me, his father, as a reckless gunslinger.
-It was as if my genealogical line had spawned a blood type of savage humans who were prone to toward violence or stupidity, depending on one’s perception.
+It was as if my genealogical line had spawned a blood type of savage humans who were prone toward violence or stupidity, depending on one’s perception.

-To compound the whole tragedy my sister, who had temporary custody of my son at the time of the incident, initiated a custody proceeding with the Family Court.
+To compound the whole tragedy, my sister, who had temporary custody of my son at the time of the incident, initiated a custody proceeding with the Family Court.
 My sister, who felt that my son’s mother wasn’t fit to have custody of my son, now wanted me to take sides in the custody battle.
 Pure pandemonium … through it all I was still POWERLESS.

 In hindsight, it became a pivotal point in my life where I harnessed the power of introspect.
 I was forced to conscientiously take a deep look at who I had become, what was I doing?
 What wasn’t I doing?
 What direction was my life truly heading?